 The planning tools are helping us to optimize the logistics between project locations and therefore reduces the waste and travel emissions!”

 Read on: See some of the best apps for increasing productivity in hybrid offices.
-Or a few tools that help better manage hybrid models.

 Ever hear of gamification?
 It’s the act of applying game-like elements (competition, a point system, etc) to the more mundane aspects of life.
 Many apps utilize this technique to motivate users to learn a language.
 Or you can use it in project management.
 You can also apply it to get your organization behind going green.